 But starting at the bottom also means the country has seen some of the greatest jumps worldwide in things like social media and mobile phones, with the number of Cubans using social media on their cell phones rising 385 percent from 2015 to 2016.
 In 2017 alone, there were 600,000 new mobile phones for a total 4.5 million people on the island.
 On December 29, state telecommunications agency Etecsa announced that it would begin to offer internet service to cell phones in 2018, but without specifying any timeframe or price points.
 Today most Cubans connect to the internet via one of 500 public wifi hot spots, computers at schools, or the workplace of certain professions.

 The ability to buy internet service for homes will be another novelty for the average Cuban this year, as the government extends a pilot program in Havana launched in 2016 called Nauta Hogar that for the first time allowed private citizens to log on from home.
 But being years behind the digital revolution means Cubans will start off with last century’s DSL technology, in which computers connect to the web via fixed telephone lines—a service only 8 percent of the island has.
-What's more, the service is rationed to 30 hours per household a month.
+What's more, home internet is rationed to 30 hours per household a month.

 So far some 11,000 households have the Nauta Hogar internet.
 How much that number will expand is uncertain given that the minimum monthly package costs $17 a month for 256 kbps speeds, and the best package $80 for 4 mbps.
 (The average residential broadband subscription worldwide costs $112 for 136 mbps.)
 The privilege will be nearly impossible to afford for the average Cuban, who makes about $30 a month, according the country’s National Office of Statistics and Information.